June 30, 2018

 |Rosie and Dot camping out next to Bugsy.|

-In 1993,released two VHS collections of the show. contained the episode of the same name and “Boss Bruiser”. also contained the titular episode, and “Old Dogs, New Tricks”.
-In 2006, Australia got a DVD release called that featured five episodes, including the titular one.
-The first five episodes of the of the show was released to DVD in 2008 by Foreign Media Group.
-It was re-released by in 2009, following their release of the next five episodes the month before.
-1993 also saw releasing a based on the show.
-In 1994, released an of “The Big Squeak” as part of their line.
+In 1993, Sony Wonder released two VHS collections of the show.
+The Big Squeak contained the episode of the same name and “Boss Bruiser”.
+Much Ado About Mad Dog also contained the titular episode, and “Old Dogs, New Tricks”.
+In 2006, Australia got a DVD release called Disobedience School that featured five episodes, including the titular one.
+The first five episodes of the German dub of the show was released to DVD in 2008 by Foreign Media Group.
+It was re-released by Constructive Media Service in 2009, following their release of the next five episodes the month before.
+1993 also saw Western Publishing releasing a coloring book based on the show.
+In 1994, Golden Books released an adaptation of “The Big Squeak” as part of their Golden Look-Look Books line.

 |Dog City: The Movie.|

 Between 2005-2010, the original special, called Dog City: The Movie, was released to home video without the MuppeTelevision segments, since they are owned by Disney (Rowlf’s appearance in the actual film remained, however).
 HIT Entertainment released it in the United Kingdom and Lions Gate Entertainment in the United States.
 KSS Films released it in Japan on Laserdisc and was the only release to include the Muppet segments.